EaBro/TheImperialGod/README.md

 ## TheImperialGod
+TheImperialGod is an awesome discord.py bot which has plenty of features!

+It has many features, so you dont have to have many bots in your server just to get the commands that you want.
+It is always being improved, so if you see a bug or have a suggestion, dont hesitate to use the report bug or suggest commands to contact the devloper.
+It is always online, so no need to worry about it going offline randomly
 # Features
 TheImperialGod is a perfect bot with plenty of utilities and good for server owners!
 <br>
 With a nice themed base and some useful features, comes at you TheImperialGod

+# License warning
+DO NOT COPY CODE FROM THIS REPOSITORY WITHOUT PROPERLY CREDITING ME!
+I don't want to DMCA anyone, but I will do what is necessary to defend the license.
+<br> If you are not familiar with how to give credit then please DM me on discord (NightZan999#0194) or you can obviously create an issue!

 ## Introduction
 Before touching the code and stuff please read till the end of the MD file.
 There is a ton of important information in this README file.
 Also once you read this, read the code of conduct. <br>